Kenste/SWRuneSorter/README.md

 use the determined score to upgrade or sell the selected rune.
 The script should not sell any of your already upgraded runes on its own.
 After going through all 6 slots of runes, the script will stop.

+### Limitation
+The tool uses hardcoded delays for navigating the menu and different animation when upgrading.
+However, certain actions, such as selling or upgrading, require communication with the server with inconsistent delays, leading to unexpected behaviour, e.g. skipping runes after selling a rune.